-Financing 4 Or More Properties At The Same Time
+Financing 5 or More Properties at The Same Time

 Fannie Mae 5-10 Financed Properties Lending Guidelines

-There are two sets of mortgage lending guidelines on 5-10 Financed Properties.
-You have Fannie Mae’s minimum lending guidelines and you have the individual mortgage lenders’ overlays.
-We will just discuss Fannie Mae’s minimum lending gudelines on 5-10 Financed Properties.
+There are two mortgage lending guidelines for 5-10 Financed Properties.
+Have Fannie Mae’s minimum guidelines, and you have the individual mortgage lenders’ overlays.
+We will discuss Fannie Mae’s minimum lending guidelines on 5-10 Financed Properties.

 Fannie Mae 5-10 Financed Properties Down Payment Requirements

 The minimum down payment is 25% on any properties between 5 to 10 financed properties that are one unit.
 The minimum down payment required for 2 to 4-unit properties is a 30% down payment.

 The borrower applying for Fannie Mae 5-10 Financed Properties must have a minimum credit score of 720.
 Borrowers cannot have any mortgage late payment history in the past 12 months.
 Many lenders may extend this requirement as part of their overlays.
 Some lenders do not want to see any late mortgage payments, period.

 Fannie Mae 5-10 Financed Properties Credit Guidelines of Borrowers

 5-10 properties borrowers cannot have had any foreclosures, deeds in lieu of foreclosures, short sales, or bankruptcies in the past seven years.
 Two years of tax returns and rental income are listed on all schedules for the past two years.

 Six months of reserves which consist of principal, interest, taxes, and insurance for every property, including the primary home, is required for all financed properties.